UMEP-dev/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

    :width: 100%
    :alt:  none|Dialog for the SOLWEIG model

-   Dialog for the SOLWEIG model
+   Dialog for the SOLWEIG model (version 2022a found in the menu-based UMEP plugin).

 Tips and Tricks
 ~~~~~~~~~~~~~~~